-Every year, November 5 to 11 is Veterans’ Week, an opportunity for Canadians to honour the extraordinary efforts and sacrifices of our veterans.
-Remembrance Day, November 11, marks the final day of Veterans’ Week and recalls the end of hostilities during the First World War on that date in 1918.
+Every year, Nov.
+5 to 11 is Veterans’ Week, an opportunity for Canadians to honour the extraordinary efforts and sacrifices of our veterans.
+Remembrance Day, Nov.
+11, marks the final day of Veterans’ Week and recalls the end of hostilities during the First World War on that date in 1918.
 At the eleventh hour of the eleventh day of the eleventh month, Canadians gather wherever they are and observe a moment of silence to remember those who have fallen in the line of duty and to recognize their service to our country.
-Roy Goodall, Association vice-president and a veteran of the Canadian Armed Forces, is honoured to attend the national Remembrance Day ceremony in Ottawa to represent all Federal Retirees members, staff and volunteers on Nov.
-11.

 - Learn about our advocacy work to support veterans

 - Connect with digital learning resources and online events